neelkanthk/larapackboiler/README.md

    - Package\Application\Providers\PackageServiceProvider::class
    - Package\Application\Providers\PackageEventServiceProvider::class

+3. Change the composer.json file to define dependencies and other package related information.

-3. Run composer dumpautoload from your project root.
+4. Run ```sh $ composer dumpautoload ``` from your project root.

+5. Run

+    ```sh
+    $ php artisan vendor:publish to move the package's assets, views, migrations, seeds and config files to your application.
+    ```

+6. That's it.
+You are ready to develop your package.